-The methodology of in vivo SPME of VOCs in human skin was used to record the VOC profile in skin cancer (e.g., basal cell carcinoma), fibrotic skin disorders or vascular lesions.
-In addition, VOCs in human breath are useful in diagnosis of lung cancer, liver disease, myocardial infarction, or diabetes.
-[45]
+The methodology of in vivo SPME of VOCs in human skin was used to record the VOC profile in skin cancer (e.g., basal cell carcinoma), fibrotic skin disorders, or vascular lesions.
+In addition, VOCs in human breath are useful in the diagnosis of lung cancer, liver disease, myocardial infarction, or diabetes [44].

-3.2 Microextraction by Packed Sorbent (MEPS)
+3.2.
+Microextraction by Packed Sorbent (MEPS)

-Microextraction by packed sorbent (MEPS) is a miniaturized SPE technique with very interesting potential benefits, such as low solvent volume for analytes elution, small sample volume (10-250 μ L), direct injection without further treatments, simple operation, and cost-effectiveness.
+Microextraction by packed sorbent (MEPS) is a miniaturized SPE technique with very interesting potential benefits, such as low solvent volume for analytes elution, small sample volume (10-250 $\mu$ L), direct injection without further treatments, simple operation, and cost-effectiveness.
 In this procedure, about 1-2 mg of sorbent (such as C18, C8) is packed in the barrel of a gas-tight syringe positioned between the needle and the barrel as a cartridge.
-When the sample has passed through the solid bed, the analytes were adsorbed into the sorbent.
-[38]
+When the sample passed through the solid bed, the analytes were absorbed into the sorbent [1,38].

-Ghimenti et al. validated an innovative method that combined MEPS with ultra-high-performance liquid chromatography coupled to electrospray ionization triple-quadrupole mass spectrometry (UHPLC-ESI-MS/MS) for the simultaneous determination of 8-isoprostaglandin F2 α (8-isoPGF2 α) and cortisol in saliva samples collected from patients with heart failure.
-During the optimization of this method, they maximized the extraction efficiency of 8-isoPGF2 α and cortisol with dilution of saliva samples with water (ratio 1:5, v/v) and filtration by syringe filter prior to MEPS extraction to avoid proteins, mucins and other interferences that may cause deterioration of the sorbent and cartridge clogging, without loss of analytes.
-A LOD of 10 pg/mL was obtained for each target analytes; the coefficient of determination (R2) was 0.7 and p-value < 0.001.
+Ghimenti et al. validated an innovative method that combined MEPS with ultra-high-performance liquid chromatography coupled to electrospray ionization-triple quadrupole mass spectrometry (UHPLC-ESI-MS/MS) for the simultaneous determination of 8-isoprostaglandin F2 $\alpha$ (8-isoPGF2 $\alpha$ ) and cortisol in saliva samples collected from patients with heart failure.
+During the optimization of this method, they maximized the extraction efficiency of 8-isoPGF2 $\alpha$ and cortisol with the dilution of saliva samples with water (ratio 1:5, v/v) and filtration by syringe filter prior to MEPS extraction to avoid proteins, mucins, and other interferences that may cause deterioration of the sorbent and cartridge clogging, without loss of analytes.
+A LOD of 10 pg/mL was obtained for each target analyte; the coefficient of determination (R2) was 0.7, and the p-value was < 0.001.

-Compared to other techniques such as enzyme-linked immunosorbent assays (ELISA) which may lead to partially inaccurate results or solid phase extraction (SPE) procedures, which requires a larger volume of samples, a substantial problem for saliva analysis, the obtained results with MEPS showed that this is a good alternative with different advantages.
-MEPS procedure required low volume of organic solvents (<100 μ L/measurement), a reusable sorbent (over 100 extractions with the same cartridge), permits to automate the extraction procedure with reduction of the cost of analysis.
-In addition, this procedure showed a satisfactory recovery (95-110%) and an adequate limit of detection, which guarantee a reliable determination of low concentration levels of 8-isoPGF2 α and cortisol in real saliva samples.
-The obtained results confirmed that the MEPS method allows a reliable quantification of 8-isoPGF2 α and cortisol as new potential non-invasive biomarkers for monitoring patient with heart failure and useful for clinical purposes [46].
+Compared to other techniques, such as enzyme-linked immunosorbent assays (ELISA), which may lead to partially inaccurate results or solid-phase extraction (SPE) procedures, which required requires a larger volume of samples, a substantial problem for saliva analysis, the obtained results with MEPS showed that this is a good alternative with different advantages.
+MEPS procedure required a low volume of organic solvents (<100 $\mu$ L/measurement) and a reusable sorbent (over 100 extractions with the same cartridge), which permits automating the extraction procedure with a reduction of the cost of analysis.
+In addition, this procedure showed a satisfactory recovery (95-110%) and an adequate limit of detection, which guarantees a reliable determination of low concentration levels of 8-isoPGF2 $\alpha$ and cortisol in real saliva samples.
+The obtained results confirmed that the MEPS method allows reliable quantification of 8-isoPGF2 $\alpha$ and cortisol as new potential non-invasive biomarkers for monitoring patients with heart failure and is useful for clinical purposes [45].